ConsenSys-Academy/multisig-wallet-exercise/README.md

     }
 ```

-We need to store the inputs to the addTransaction function in a Transaction struct and create a transaction id for the transaction.
+We need to store the inputs to the `addTransaction` function in a Transaction struct and create a transaction id for the transaction.
 Let’s create two more storage variables to keep track of the transaction ids and transaction mapping.

 ```javascript
     uint public transactionCount;
     mapping (uint => Transaction) public transactions;
 ```

-In the addTransaction function we can get the transaction count, store the transaction in the mapping and increment the count.
+In the `addTransaction` function we can get the transaction count, store the transaction in the mapping and increment the count.
 This function modifies the state so it is a good practice to emit an event.

-We will emit a Submission event that takes a transactionId.
+We will emit a `Submission` event that takes a `transactionId`.
 Let’s define the event first.
 Events are usually defined at the top of a Solidity contract, so that is what we will do.
 Add this line just below the contract declaration.

 ```javascript
     event Submission(uint indexed transactionId);